-This course is a four-day classroom training relevant for professionals who play a role in developing, implementing and managing IT service quality in order to deliver business value.
+This course is a 2-day classroom training relevant for professionals who play a role in developing, implementing and managing IT service quality in order to deliver business value.
 This course is a free-standing qualification and is also part of the ITIL® intermediate lifecycle stream, and one of the modules that leads to the ITIL® Expert Certificate in IT Service Management.
 The purpose of this training module and the associated exam and certificate is, respectively, to impart, test and validate the knowledge on industry practices in service management as documented in the official ITIL® Service Operation publication.
 Practical examples and real life case studies are used to guide and assist with the understanding of key concepts throughout the course.
 At the end of the four-day classroom training, the certification exam may be taken.

 The ITIL® Service Operation certificate is awarded to candidates passing the examination.
 Participants will also earn 28 Project Management Institute (PMI) Professional Development Units upon course completion.

 • The purpose, objectives and scope of service operation

 • The context of service operation in the ITIL® service lifecycle

 • The fundamental aspects of service operation and the ability to define them.